 Each year we give over grants worth over £250,000 to children and young people in Wales.

-Our core business in Wales continues to be the provision of small grants.
-Items such as beds and white goods that have a positive impact on children and young people’s lives.
-In Wales we also awarded enhanced packages of financial suport to young people who are estranged from their families, but are motivated to remain in training, education or to seek employment.
+Our core business in Wales continues to be the provision of our Chances for Children Grants.
+These provide funding for items such as beds and white goods in addition to afterschool educational, arts, and therapeutic activities that have a positive impact on children and young people’s lives.
+As well as kinship care families and children from families who have fled domestic abuse, these also also include enhanced packages of financial support for young people who are estranged from their families, but are motivated to remain in training, education or to seek employment.

 These enhanced packages have provided a range of support to help young people transit from a difficult time in their lives to be thriving young adults.
 Some of the things we have provided include: computers, bus passes, college fees, gym membership, counselling, clothing, white goods, driving lessons, tools and work equipment.
 In fact, we will consider anything that can help to a young person to succeed.

-We are delighted to work with a number of partners to enhance what we are able to offer in Wales.
+We have been delighted to work with a number of partners to enhance what we are able to offer in Wales.

 Fairwood trust has provided funding for a number of the enhanced packages mentioned above.
 Their support has helped a number of young people including a young single parent who has started training as a Doctor!